All Grant and Scholarship amounts are subject to change annually.

 Scholarships of $3,000 & $1,000 are granted to full-time students attending graduate school.

 Please note the following message from the Educational Foundation:

 Full-time Seniors and Juniors with a minimum cumulative grade point average of 2.8 on a 4.0 scale, or the equivalent where a different grading system is used, may borrow up to $3,500.
 When funds permit, the committee may consider exceptions to the 2.8 GPA requirement if:

 - The applicant demonstrates an extraordinary or emergent need for financial assistance

 - The applicant has demonstrated steady academic improvement and has achieved a 2.8 GPA or better in each of his last two semesters

-On a matching basis, the Foundation will provide a grant for any Resident Chapter which meets certain requirements.
+On a matching basis, the Foundation will reimburse any Resident Chapter meeting certain requirements.
 Cost must be directly associated with the establishment or improvement of a Chapter’s library facilities.
-Upon proper documentation, the Chapter can apply for a grant up to $500 per calendar year.
+Upon proper documentation, the Chapter can apply for reimbursement up to $500 per calendar year.

 When a Chapter’s grade point average (GPA) exceeds the All Men’s GPA for an academic year, the college library will be presented with a check for $100; for two consecutive years, a check for $200; for three or more consecutive years, a check for $300.